Lexora-dev/dyneqtra-dev/README.md

 Please make sure the model you select is explicitly downloaded in ollama.
 That is, you will need to manually manage these models via ollama.
 To download a model you can simply run `ollama pull <model-name>`.

 ## Note on supported models
-dyneqtra-dev only works with models that support structured-output and json mode.
+Lexora-dev only works with models that support structured-output and json mode.
 Most newer models should be good, but it would still be good to confirm this from Ollama documentation for the model you wish to use.

 # ⭐ Support us